SweepCasinos > Vegas Gems

 Pros

-• Gems had to be single use (min) before redeeming
+• Gems had to be used once before claim

-• Tab only appeared after completing full ID checks
+• Tab unlocked only after full ID checks

 • Bank name service showed Vegas Gems LLC (ACH)